ajanet1993/8086/Data Analysis.md

+# Project - Data Entry Analysis
+# Author - Anuja Janet

+## List of files in the Directory

+1. pond2010.xlsx
+2. zoop-temp.xlsx
+3. zoop-temp-main.xlsx

+## Background
+Plankton are microscopic organisms that form the base of many aquatic food webs – fueling the growth of fish and other larger organisms.
+It’s common to sample them using a net or another container that can be controlled to collect water just from certain depths; so you can see how plankton collected at the surface (0 meters) might be different from plankton at another depth (e.g. 10 meters below the surface).
+They are identified and counted under a microscope, and usually their numbers are reported as individuals per liter or milliliter.

+Frequently, aquatic scientists collect plankton samples during both day (e.g. noon) and night (e.g. 2 am) because plankton change their distributions from day to night, and not all species alter their distributions in the same way.
+(For more information, search “diel vertical migration” on the web.)
+The 3 files linked above were all intended to be part of the same study – the investigators wanted to examine the day-night distribution of 2 species of zooplankton across multiple years.
+The type of zooplankton they studied is called rotifers generally, and specifically the genus Conochilus, in which groups of individual rotifers stick together in colonies (see http://eol.org/pages/43393/overview (Links to an external site.)Links to an external site.).
+The investigators plan to repeat this study for several more years.

 # Problems with the Given Data
-1. Year Difference – Pond2010 file has data related to Rotifer’s species namely Cuni and Chippo for the year 2010, where as the other 2 files zoop-temp and zoop-temp-main has data collected for year 2011.
+1. Year Difference – Pond2010 file has data related to Rotifer’s species namely Cuni and Chippo for the year 2010, where as the other 	   files zoop-temp and zoop-temp-main has data collected for year 2011.
 2. Pond2010 has a column ‘z’ which is undefined.
 3. Station A and Station B terms are not clearly explained.
 4. Column metrics are not mentioned.